Edibles vs. Smoking: Ingesting Marijuana

 Smoking marijuana is best for users who want a straightforward way to get the effects of marijuana while also being able to control their high.
 You can roll a joint anywhere and take as many hits as you want until you’re satisfied with the effects.
 You don’t have to get too high and the effects wear off within 2-3 hours.
 It’s also a perfect way to enjoy weed with friends.

-Using edibles helps avoid the annoyance of having to roll a joint whenever you want to enjoy the effects of THC.
+Using edibles such as weed gummies helps avoid the annoyance of having to roll a joint whenever you want to enjoy the effects of THC vape.
 It’s also more discreet and easy- just eat a tasty THC-infused snack.
 With that said, you might be waiting up to a couple of hours for the effects to kick in and you could end up being high for the rest of the day.
 This is perfect for users who want the strongest high possible but can be inconvenient in many cases.